Peter Sutcliffe: Arrest

-Millgarth Police Station in Leeds city centre, where the Yorkshire Ripper police investigation was conducted.
+Millgarth Police Station (now demolished) in Leeds city centre, where the Yorkshire Ripper police investigation was conducted.

 On 2 January 1981, Sutcliffe was stopped by police with 24-year-old prostitute Olivia Reivers in the driveway of Light Trades House on Melbourne Avenue, Broomhill, Sheffield, South Yorkshire.
 A police check by Probationary Constable Robert Hydes revealed that Sutcliffe's car had false number plates; he was arrested and transferred to Dewsbury police station in West Yorkshire.
-There, Sutcliffe was questioned in relation to the Ripper case as he matched many of the known physical characteristics.
+There, Sutcliffe was questioned in relation to the Ripper investigation as he matched many of the known physical characteristics.

 The next day, Sergeant Robert Ring decided on a "hunch" to return to the scene of Sutcliffe's arrest, where he discovered a knife, hammer and rope that Sutcliffe had discarded behind an oil storage tank when he briefly slipped away after telling police he was "bursting for a pee".
 Sutcliffe hid a second knife in the toilet cistern at Dewsbury police station when he was permitted to use the toilet.
 Police obtained a search warrant for his home in Heaton and brought his wife in for questioning.

 When Sutcliffe was stripped at Dewsbury police station, he was found to be wearing an inverted V-necked jumper under his trousers.
 The sleeves had been pulled over his legs, and the V-neck exposed his genital area.
 The fronts of the elbows were padded to protect his knees as, presumably, he knelt over his victims' corpses.
 The sexual implications of this outfit were considered obvious, but it was not known to the public until being published in 2003.

 When presented with the discovery of the weapons, Sutcliffe suddenly admitted to being the Yorkshire Ripper.
-Over the next day, he calmly described his numerous attacks.
+Over the following day, he calmly described his numerous attacks.
 He stated that he experienced an overwhelming urge to kill any woman, describing the impulse to kill girls as practically uncontrollable.
-Several weeks later, he claimed that God had instructed him to murder his victims, stating that the women he killed were "filth" and "bastard prostitutes" who were cluttering the streets; he felt he was just cleaning up the place.
+Several weeks later, he claimed that God had instructed him to murder his victims, stating that the women he killed were "filth" and "bastard prostitutes" who were cluttering the streets.
 Sutcliffe only expressed regret when discussing his youngest murder victim, Jayne MacDonald, and showed emotion when questioned about the killing of Joan Harrison, which he vehemently denied.
-Harrison's murder had been linked to the Ripper killings by "Wearside Jack", but in 2011, DNA evidence revealed that the crime had actually been committed by convicted sex offender Christopher Smith, who died in 2008.
+Harrison's murder had been linked to the Ripper killings by "Wearside Jack", but DNA evidence revealed in 2011 that the crime had actually been committed by convicted sex offender Christopher Smith, who died in 2008.